There are 3 EV charging station types commonly used. Each has pros and cons when it comes to charging electric vehicles.

 Pros

-- Greater energy efficiency compared to Level 1 chargers
+- More energy-efficient than Level 1 chargers

-- Compatible with all electric vehicles
+- Works with all electric vehicles

 Cons